 Stanley Cup Firsts

-On March 30, 1916, the Montreal Canadiens won their first of their 24 Stanley Cup championships.
+On March 30, 1916, the Montreal Canadiens won the first of their 24 Stanley Cup championships.
 This was before the formation of the NHL.
 The Canadiens were playing in the National Hockey Association and beat the Portland Rosebuds of the Pacific Coast Hockey Association 2-1 in the fifth and final game of the series.
 Each player received a $238 bonus for winning the Cup.

 Two years later, the Toronto Arenas beat the Vancouver Millionaires in Game 5 of their championship series to become the first NHL team ever to win the Stanley Cup.
 The Arenas, who would later become the Maple Leafs, won the inaugural NHL championship and played the Millionaires, who won the PCHA title, for the Stanley Cup.

 In a fun twist, the two leagues played by different rules.
 The NHL used the six players on the ice that we are used to seeing, but the PCHA used a seventh skated as a “rover.”
 Before the series started, the two teams agreed to play by NHL rules in the odd-numbered games and PCHA rules in the even-numbered ones.

 On March 30, 1957, Richard had a goal and an assist in an 8-3 win over the New York Rangers in Game 3 of their semifinal series.
-Richard becomes the first player in NHL history to score 100 points in the postseason.
+Richard became the first player in NHL history to score 100 points in the postseason.

 Richard’s 126 career playoff points have him at 51st on the all-time scoring list.
-There are currently exactly 100 players who have at least 100 points in the Stanley Cup playoffs.
-Correy Perry of the Canadiens needs just two points to join the club when he recorded 10 points as a member of the Canadiens in their run to the Stanley Cup Final in 2021.
+There are currently 101 players who have at least 100 points in the Stanley Cup playoffs.
+Corey Perry of the Tampa Bay Lightning was the latest to join the club when he recorded 10 points as a member of the Canadiens in their run to the Stanley Cup Final in 2021.
 However, Richard’s mark is impressive when you consider the playoffs were only two rounds during his career.
 He never played more than 12 games in a single postseason.

 NHL Expands to 21